Jiggins/mu-cs401-f2015/lecture-23.md

 https://en.wikipedia.org/wiki/Markov_decision_process

-Markov decision processes (MDPs) provide a mathematical framework for modeling decision making in situations where outcomes are partly random and partly under the control of a decision maker.
+Markov decision processes (MDPs) provide a mathematical framework for modelling decision making in situations where outcomes are partly random and partly under the control of a decision maker.
 MDPs are useful for studying a wide range of optimization problems solved via reinforcement learning.

 Value iteration and Policy iteration are two notable variants of MDPs.